colouring-cities/colouring-core/docs/setup-dev-environment.md

 EOF
 ```

-Then run source to make sure node and npm are on your path:
+Then run source to make sure node and npm are on your path.

 ```bash
 source ~/.profile